cdsittampalam/documentation/docs/Deposit & Withdraw.md

 As a custodian, you can approve the withdrawal address for the transaction if it is whitelisted.
 However, if the address is deemed insecure, you can reject the new address (see [Approve an Address (Custodian)](#approve-an-address-custodian))

-You start your action from either the Asset or Ledger view.
+You start your action from either the Asset view or Ledger view.

 #### Create a New Address